metaclass-nl/MetaclassAuthenticationGuardBundle/README.md

 - Blocks the primary authentication route by both username and client ip address for which authentication failed  too often,

-- To hide wheater an account actually exists for a user name, any user name that is tried too often may be blocked, regardless of the existence and status of an account with that username,
+- To hide weather an account actually exists for a username, any username that is tried too often may be blocked, regardless of the existence and status of an account with that username,

-- Makes a logical difference between failed login lockout (done by this bundle) and eventual administrative lockout (may be done by the UserBundle), so that re-enabling all usernames en masse does not unlock administratively locked users.
+- Makes a logical difference between failed login lockout (done by this bundle) and eventual administrative lockout (may be done by the UserBundle), so that re-enabling all usernames en masse does not unlock administratively locked users (OWASP requirement).

 - Automatic release of username on authentication success,